krateoplatformops/focus-data-presentation-azure/readme.md

       name: cratedb-config
       namespace: krateo-system
 ```

+The operatorFocusNamespace must be set to the namespace of the [finops-operator-focus](https://github.com/krateoplatformops/finops-operator-focus).

 ## Configuration
 Check the Krateo FinOps Operators for additional information on how to compile the `ScraperConfig`: